 First off, you need to understand your goals.
 I mean, if you want to enter a bodybuilding competition and you’re running 20k per day you’re going to look shit on stage aren’t you?
-So, when it comes to deciding on exercise goals use the SMART template.
-This video explains more:
+So, when it comes to deciding on exercise goals you might use the SMART template.
+Or apply this hierarchical template:

-Enjoy that?
-Good.
 So, essentially you have to know what it is you want to achieve, why that’s important to you and then you reverse engineer the process.
 The process goals are the actions you have to take in order to reach the desired outcome.
 Easy right?
 That's a very basic and somewhat vague take on the deeply complex psychology of behaviour change, but this is a blog about training not behavioural psychology so, you know...

 Do you want to get stronger or bigger?
 Sure, if you get stronger you WILL get bigger but the more specific your training is to the goal the better the results.
 That sounds obvious, but you’d be surprised how many people don’t seem to get that.

 There are a few factors you need to take into account but before I break that down, be honest with yourself (or have your client be honest).
 Are you saying you want to be stronger but really you want to be bigger?
 It’s important to define that goal and important to set your expectation realistically otherwise you won't create the most effective program for your goals.
 Doing deadlifts, squats and bench press 3 times per week for 5 or 6 sets of 3-6 reps will get you stronger but it won't maximise hypertrophy as much as a higher volume high frequency training template will.
 It goes without saying that, the newer you are the more impressive your results will be, but at some point your training process needs to more directly reflect the goal.
 The longer you’ve been training the smaller the results and the longer you will have to keep going in order to get the outcome you want, meaning that your training specifics will need to be more precise.
 This is why outcome goals ought not to be the primary focus for you.
-Instead of the outcome concentrate on the smaller process goals, the daily habits that get you closer to the desired outcome.
-I mean...
-I said that in the video but it doesn't hurt to ram that message home.
+Instead of the outcome concentrate on the smaller process goals, the daily habits you have to complete that get you closer to the desired outcome.

 When it comes to this kind of stuff there’s two researchers I rely on (there’s more but for simplicity's sake I’ll mention these two) Eric Helms, whose Pyramid book helped me to understand these principles and Brad Schoenfeld, who’s authored a number of studies on the topic.
 Because these two experts have done their due diligence they are in agreement with each other.
 It’s funny that isn’t it?
 Those who do the research agree, as opposed to those who choose to ignore it or press their own agenda.
 I’ll side with the clever scientists, not the biased lunatics and conspiracists thank you very much.
 But I digress.

 Schoenfeld identified intensity levels of around 75% of the one rep max and rep ranges of 8-12 being optimal for creating the adaptations needed to cause hypertrophy – there’s that word again!
 It means muscle growth, by the way.
 Ideally 4 sets of 8-12 reps but if you aim for a minimum of 40 reps per set and at least 80 reps per week on a given muscle group you should be good to go (1,2) those are beginners ranges you can go up to about 210 reps per week for elite lifters.
-No, you don’t have to go heavy to build muscle, you can get similar effects from low load versus high load training methods (3).
+No, you don’t have to go super heavy to build muscle, you can get similar effects from low load versus high load training methods (3).
 But you do need to go heavy to build maximal strength, more on that in a bit.
 As an example, if you want to grow your biceps, the minimum you should is 4 sets of 10 reps twice per week, at a weight that is heavy enough to feel like your last rep of each set is somewhat close to failure.

-Although actual volume is less important for strength development than overload (as opposed to hypertrophy) a good volume range to focus on for the novice strength athlete is 15-25 total reps per lift.
+Although actual volume is less important for strength development than overload (as opposed to hypertrophy) a good minimum volume range to focus on for the novice strength athlete is 15-25 total reps per lift.
 That could mean 3 x 5, 4 x 5 or 5 x 5 or 8 x 3!
 Obviously lower reps would mean higher weight, so more intensity which equals higher systemic fatigue, which means longer recovery times.
 This is why sensible programming is important, but can also be a little confusing.

 But, as important as it is to rest your muscles between sets, it’s as important to rest between workouts.
 Ideally, muscle groups need 24-48 hours to recover (1,2) and this is often not done by newbies who think that more is better.
 But, what will happen if you keep pounding the same muscles groups day after day is that fatigue will set it, exhaustion will set in, injury likelihood increases and your CNS crashes.
 Have you ever done back to back gym sessions for a week and then got to the end of the week and all you want to do is stay in bed eating ice cream and feeling sorry for yourself?
 That’s exercise induced burn-out.
 Don’t do that.